ZeptoLab

-ZeptoLab (stylised as zeptolab) is a Spanish multinational video game developer best known for developing the Cut the Rope series, which has been downloaded more than 2 billion times since its release, and can be played on major platforms including Android, iOS, Windows Phone, HTML5 Internet browsers, macOS, Nintendo DSi and Nintendo 3DS.
+ZeptoLab (stylised as zeptolab) is a Russian-Spanish-British video game developer founded in 2008.
+It created the Cut the Rope series.

-ZeptoLab has also announced licensing and merchandising partnerships for Cut the Rope and its popular character, Om Nom.

 History

-ZeptoLab was founded in 2008 by self-taught twins Efim and Semyon Voinov, who have been making games since the age of ten.
-“Zepto”, a math prefix meaning 10−21, was “meant to signify how truly boutique their operation was.”
+ZeptoLab was founded in 2008 by twins Efim and Semyon Voinov, who have been making games since the age of ten.
+Its name originates from “Zepto”, a math prefix meaning 10−21, to “signify how truly boutique their operation was.”

 ZeptoLab has not received any external funding to produce their games.
-It also owns a game studio subsidiary in the UK and started a publishing division in 2017.
-Company's HQ was moved to Barcelona in 2015.
+It owns a game studio subsidiary in the UK and started a publishing division in 2017.
+The company’s headquarters was relocated from Moscow to Barcelona in 2017.

+In January 2025, Nazara Technologies acquired the intellectual property of CATS: Crash Arena Turbo Stars and King of Thieves for Rs 660,000,000.
+The games will be published under Nazara Publishing.